Small Town Universe

 For many, it’s what attracted them to Green Bank in the first place.

-The local premiere is on Saturday, August 3rd, at 6 PM in the Green Bank Science Center Auditorium.
-A public reception will follow with Emmy Award-nominated documentary filmmaker and commercial director Katie Dellamaggiore.
+The film is by Emmy Award-nominated documentary filmmaker and commercial director Katie Dellamaggiore.
 Her feature directorial debut, Brooklyn Castle, won the SXSW Audience Award, was a New York Times Critic’s Pick, and was nationally broadcast by PBS’s acclaimed POV series.

 Green Bank Observatory is a major facility supported by the U.S. National Science Foundation and is operated by Associated Universities, Inc.